 A collaborative learning programme supporting investors to pioneer new ways to integrate impact alongside financial risk and return in investment practices

-In May 2020, Stanford Social Innovation Review published an article that explores Impact Frontiers’ work in depth.
-Click here to access the article.
+This Stanford Social Innovation Review article, which explores Impact Frontiers’ work in depth

 In current investment practice, financial and impact performance are mostly assessed separately rather than in comparison to one another.
 This lack of integration leaves impact and / or money on the table.